elastos/Elastos.DID.Native.SDK/README.md

 #### 4.2 Stress Test

-At the same time, DIDTest support stress test.
+At the same time, DIDTest supports the stress test.
 Use Available commands in the shell can be listed by using the command **help**.
-Specific command usage descriptions can be displayed by using **help [Command]** where [Command] must be replaced with the specific command name.
+Specific command usage descriptions can be displayed by using **help [Command]**, where [Command] must be replaced with the particular command name.

 For example: